7 min read

 Should I hire a professional handler or handle my own dog? +

 This depends on your goals and your breed.
 In highly competitive groups where professional handling is the norm, a skilled handler can genuinely make the difference in major placements.
-However, many breeders choose to handle their own dogs for the connection it builds and the direct feedback it provides on their breeding program.
+However, many breeders choose to handle their own dogs for the connection it builds and the direct feedback they receive on their breeding program.
 Neither choice is wrong — consistency and preparation matter more than who holds the lead.

 How do I find upcoming FCI dog shows to enter? +